SorenA/micro-mqtt-handshake-api-microservice/README.md

 Microservice-based handshake API using MySQL as data-layer with ACL support for micro-mqtt-broker.
 Used to register and handshake with new devices on-demand.

 The best use for this project is to fork it and adapt to your needs, or integrate it into another service.
 The nature of the handshake registration is very business logic related.
+The default implementation here grants full access to every new device.

-This is where devices may be onboarded using different access rights, or include payloads about the firmware version.
+This could be where devices may be onboarded using different access rights, or include payloads about the firmware version.

+An extension could be different onboarding tokens for different access types and devices.

+Another feature could be key rotation on handshake.

 ## Docker & Kubernetes